-Results: Significant differences in coverage were found by ethnicity, región, income, and education (p < 0.001).
-Smokefree policy coverage was lower for jurisdictions with higher proportions of poor households, households with no high school diploma and the Southeast region.
-Increased ethnic heterogeneity was found to be a significant predictor of coverage in indoor "public spaces generally", meaning that diversity is protective, with differential effect by region (p = 0.004) - which may relate to urbanicity.
-Children had a low level of protection in playgrounds and schools (~10% covered nationwide) - these spaces were found to be covered at lower rates than indoor spaces.
+Results: Children had a low level of protection in playgrounds and schools (8% covered nationwide in both settings).
+Significant differences in coverage were found by ethnicity, region, income, and education (p < 0.001).
+The odds of having a smokefree playgrounds policy was lower for jurisdictions with higher proportions of poor households, households with no high school diploma, whites and the Alaska/Hawaii region.
+Increased ethnic heterogeneity was found to be a significant predictor of increased odds of having a smokefree playgrounds policy, meaning that diversity is protective, with differential effect by region (p < 0.001) - which may relate to urbanicity.

-Conclusions: Disparities in smokefree space policies have potential to exacerbate existing health inequities.
-A national increase in smokefree policies to protect children in playgrounds and schools is a crucial intervention to reduce such inequities.
+Conclusions: Disparities in smokefree outdoor space policies have potential to exacerbate existing health inequities.
+A national increase in smokefree outdoor space policies to protect children in playgrounds and schools is a crucial intervention to reduce such inequities.

-Keywords: Smoking, Inequalities, Smokefree spaces, Geography
+Keywords: Smoking, Inequalities, Smokefree outdoor spaces, Geography